Hafthor/loaf/README.md

 Rather than a single memory pool shared by the application, each external request creates a private pool.
 Once the response is sent, the private pool is discarded.
 There is no persistent memory, rather, loaf applications are expected to use the built-in cache.
 By having per-request memory pooling, the demands of garbage collection is greatly reduced. loaf also avoids creating heap objects.
 It is generally cheaper/faster to re-read and parse the source many times over, rather than making a parsed copy. loaf will initially use a naive approach where some things may be reprocessed many times.
 Future versions are expected to support internally caching these.
 Having per-request memory pooling also means that even when GC occurs, this does not stop the world, only the thread actively using pool.

 ## Exporting / Importing Functions as RESTful JSON Web Services
 By default, a service is private and only used on the same server and in the common loaf runtime.
-By exporting a service, you can allow it to be merely called over http by a foriegn service, or, if suitable, you can allow it to be consumed as code to be run on the foriegn server's loaf runtime.
+By exporting a service, you can allow it to be merely called over HTTP by a foriegn service, or, if suitable, you can allow it to be consumed as code to be run on the foriegn server's loaf runtime.

 When importing a service, this can be either a reference, which if supported will bring in discovery information for development purposes, or it can attempt to pull the code in to be run locally.